-As stated in the basic ideaabove, once the geographic decision variable supports the BMP implementation time, the classical cost calculation of the BMP scenario by using simple cost accumulation is no longer applicable but is still retained for compatibility with the previous framework.
+As stated above, once the geographic decision variable supports the BMP implementation time, the classical cost calculation of the BMP scenario using simple cost accumulation is no longer applicable but is still retained for compatibility with the previous framework.
 We extended the BMP scenario cost model using Equation (1) to support the calculation of the NPV of the BMP scenario with implementation orders.
-The annual cost (e.g., the abovementioned net cost explained earlier) is first summarized as a discrete numerical series $O = \{o_1, o_2, ..., o_q\}$.
-The NPV can then be derived by discounting all costs to the beginning first year of the implementation period, making allowing comparison of the net costs of BMP scenarios with different implementation orders comparable.
+The annual cost (e.g., the abovementioned net cost) is first summarized as a discrete numerical series $O = \{o_1, o_2, ..., o_q\}$.
+The NPV can then be derived by discounting all costs to the first year of the implementation period, allowing comparison of the net costs of BMP scenarios with different implementation orders.